Page 12 - The University of Texas at El Paso Miner Guide 2024-2025

 SIGMA GAMMA EPSILON - ΣΓΕ

 Etched in rocks across campus are these Greek let- ters.
 The National Earth Sciences Honorary Society used to require new members to chisel letters into campus rocks without getting caught by authorities.
+The outcrop around the Liberal Arts Building is a great place to look for this unique tradition.

 STREAKER SPIRIT

 The 1960’s at UTEP were a hotbed for political expression and little to no inhibition.
-On several occasions, naked students were seen streak- ing down University Avenue and during football games.
+On several oc- casions, naked students were seen streaking down University Avenue and during football games.

 SADIE HAWKINS